Malawian Defence Force: Twenty-first century

 State Department International Military Education and Training documentation from Fiscal Year 2003 indicates the United States trained army personnel from the 2nd Battalion, Malawi Rifles, probably at Kamuzu Barracks, Lilongwe, 3rd Battalion, Malawi Rifles (Moyale Barracks, Mzuzu), the Parachute Battalion, and the Combat Support Battalion (Mvera).

 In July 2004 General Joseph Chimbayo was succeeded by Marko Chiziko.
 In 2011 General Chiziko was succeeded by Henry Odillo as MDF Commander.

 On 5 April 2012 when President Bingu wa Mutharika died, there were rumours of an attempted constitutional coup intended to prevent vice-president Joyce Banda from becoming president as outlined by the constitution.
 The military, under General Henry Odillo, stepped in and vowed to support and uphold the constitution of Malawi.
-They reportedly stationed security members at Banda's residence during the news of Mutharika's death.
-This level of professionalism had a direct impact on the smooth transition of power.
+They reportedly stationed security members at Banda's residence following the news of Mutharika's death.
+These acts had a direct impact on the transition of power.

 Malawi has signed the initial agreements joining the SADC Standby Brigade, the southern African component of the African Standby Force.

 The Force Intervention Brigade of the United Nations Organization Stabilization Mission in the Democratic Republic of the Congo was authorized by the United Nations Security Council on 28 March 2013 through Resolution 2098.
-Its first 2,550 troops were drawn almost equally from Malawi, the Tanzania People's Defence Force, and the South African National Defence Force.
+2,550 troops were drawn almost equally from Malawi, the Tanzania People's Defence Force, and the South African National Defence Force.

-After Peter Mutharika became President in 2014, he replaced the Defence Force commander four times in six years.
-On August 4, 2014, General Henry Odillo handed over to General Ignaious Maulana, the former Chief of Military Operations.
+After Peter Mutharika became President in 2014, he replaced the Defence Force commander four times over the course of six years.
+On August 4, 2014, General Henry Odillo was succeeded by General Ignaious Maulana, the former Chief of Military Operations.
 In July–August 2016, General Maulana was replaced by his former deputy Griffin Supuni-Phiri.
-Another change occurred in 2109.
-In March 2020, General Vincent Nundwe, who had won praise for the army's handling of six months of protests over Mutharika's election victory, was dismissed and replaced by Major General Andrew Lapken Namathanga, the former Air Force commander.
+Another change occurred in 2019.
+In March 2020, General Vincent Nundwe, who had won praise for the army's handling of six months of protests over Mutharika's election victory in the 2019 Malawian general elections, was dismissed and replaced by Major General Andrew Lapken Namathanga, the former Air Force commander.
 Six months later, the new President, Lazarus Chakwera, reinstated Nundwe.

 On 14 November 2018, during FIB Rotation VI, an officer, sergeant, corporal, and three soldiers of the MDF were killed in action in the Congo.